pcorcam/nutrig/README.md

 # NUTRIG

 NUTRIG develops novel autonomous radio-triggering techinques for GRAND.
-It consists of a first-level trigger (FLT) at the antenna level, and a second-level trigger (SLT) at the array level.
+It consists of a [first-level trigger](https://pos.sissa.it/470/060/) (FLT) at the antenna level, and a [second-level trigger](https://pos.sissa.it/470/061/) (SLT) at the array level.
 This GitHub project focuses primarily on the template-fitting FLT method.
-See link for the CNN FLT method and link for SLT software.
+See [here](https://github.com/grand-mother/NUTRIG1.git) for the CNN FLT method software and [here]() for SLT software.

 ## Overview